Cumberland University Leadership

 University President and Professor

-Dr. Stumb is married to Dr. Cristy Stumb, a CU alum and former faculty member, who now owns and operates Stumb Healthcare Professionals, a primary care clinic in Carthage, TN.
-Together; they have four children and four grand-children.
+Dr. Stumb is married to Dr. Cristy Stumb, a CU alum and former faculty member, who now owns and operates Stumb Healthcare Professionals, a primary care clinic in Lebanon, TN.
+Together they have four grown children and eight grandchildren.

 C. William McKee